 ...
 The Respondent also asserts that the ASG/OHRM examined the proficiencies, competencies and transferrable skills pertaining to each individual Applicant.
-Nevertheless, the Tribunal cannot but note that the reasons given for not granting the conversion were identical for all eight Applicants and, as a matter of fact, for approximately 250 ICTY staff members assessed in the same exercise.
+Nevertheless, the Tribunal cannot but note that the reasons given for not granting the conversion were identical for all 246 Applicants.
 Not only were the reasons put forward the same, but they were also formulated in exactly the same terms in every decision letter, and, importantly, they were in no way related to the Applicants' respective merits, competencies or record of service.

 ...
-The only time when the expression "transferable skills" appears in said letters is in the sentence[:] "I have also considered that though you may have transferrable skills, your appointment is limited to service with ICTY".
+The only time when the expression "transferrable skills" appears in said letters is in the sentence[:] "I have also considered that though you may have transferrable skills, your appointment is limited to service with ICTY".
 Otherwise said, the ASG/OHRM did not address, and even less pronounce herself on, the question of whether the respective Applicants possessed such skills, let alone which ones they possess and to what extent.

 ...
 In view of the foregoing, the [Dispute] Tribunal finds that the contested decisions do not reflect any meaningful level of individual consideration of the Applicants.
-Even if it were to follow the Respondent's submission that the individualisation transpires from the record of the process (mainly the Applicants' individual files), the [Dispute] Tribunal observes that these records do not contain any indicia of individual consideration [] either.
-The individual files, and in particular the documents detailing the analysis of each of the Applicants' candidatures for conversion at every step of the review, do not even mention any qualifications or skills, or at least any kind of personalised factors (such as, the role they discharge in ICTY/MICT or their placement in the comparative review exercises conducted in the context of ICTY downsizing); notably, the form on which OHRM reviewers recorded their remarks and recommendations on each candidate refer exclusively to the particulars of the downsizing of ICTY, and the respective dates of the Applicants' expected separation or end of contract.
+Even if it were to follow the Respondent's submission that the individualisation transpires from the record of the process (mainly the Applicants' individual files), the Tribunal observes that these records do not contain any indicia of individual consideration, either.
+The individual files, and in particular the documents detailing the analysis of each of the Applicants' candidatures for conversion at every step of the review, do not even mention any qualifications or skills, or at least any kind of personalised factors (such as, the role they discharge in ICTY/MICT or their placement in the comparative review exercises conducted in the context of ICTY downsizing); notably, the form on which OHRM reviewers recorded their remarks and recommendations on each candidate, refer exclusively to the particulars of the downsizing of ICTY, and the respective dates of the Applicants' expected separation or end of contract.